siddhantshrivastava06/spotify-popularity-prediction/README.md

 ## Dataset

-114,000 tracks from Spotify, 21 columns including audio features (danceability, energy, loudness, acousticness, valence, tempo, etc.), genre, and a popularity score.
+114k tracks from Spotify, 21 columns including audio features (danceability, energy, loudness, tempo, etc.), genre, and a popularity score.

-Source: "Spotify Tracks Dataset" (Kaggle - maharshipandya).
+From: "Spotify Tracks Dataset" (Kaggle - maharshipandya).

 ## Question

-Can audio characteristics of a track predict how popular it is?
+Can audio characteristics of a song predict how popular it is?

 ## My Approach